ronisarkarexe/gitHub-issues/README.md

 # Solve GitHub Issues

-## Change Git User Name and Gmail.
+## Change Git User Name and Gmail, Open your terminal or command prompt.

 ### Before change, check it by this command